eBay/ebay.github.io/content/contributing/approval/tooling.md

 npx snyk test --all-projects
 ```

+The output of that command will say if there are issues.
+If so, post it to the relevant ticket and have that person address them before open sourcing it.

 ## License Compliance
 We want to ensure that the software we build is in compliance with our [licensing guidance](../licences.md).
 This is language dependent.
+The result of this should be a list of problematic licenses.
+If all are of the licenses that are output are on our approved list, this step passes.

 ### Java